Niko731973/The-Eternal-Market/README.md

 ## Buying
 Browse the current listings on the market.
 You can see the items for sale, read descriptions, see buyer feedback, and view some stats on each listing which serve to authenticate the seller.

-When you are ready to create a purchase, connect your ethereum address to TEM, and provide an ENCRYPTED mailing address.
-It is VERY IMPORTANT that you encrypt your mailing address with the sellers public key before you submit your transaction or else your address will be public and broadcast to the whole world!
+When you are ready to create a purchase, connect your ethereum address to TEM, and place your order.
+You must message the seller your shipping information, along with your order ID so they can complete your order.
+It is VERY IMPORTANT that you encrypt your mailing address with the sellers public key before you submit your transaction!

 How to use PGP to encrypt your shipping address ([link](http://www.bitcoinnotbombs.com/beginners-guide-to-pgp/))